MicrosoftDocs/power-automate-docs/articles/forms/get-started.md

 ---
-title: Get started using flows with Microsoft Forms | Microsoft Docs
+title: Get started using Microsoft Forms in flows | Microsoft Docs
 description: Information about templates that can help you easily get started using flows with Microsoft Forms.
 services: ''
 suite: flow